 This work was part of BUNK!
 (1947-52), a series of 45 collages that art critic Frank Whitford described as juxtaposing "the weighty and trivial, the artistic and technological."
 Along with his colleague Richard Hamilton, Paolozzi explored Dadaist and Surrealist precursors and was fascinated with American advertising images from childhood.
 He compared his technique to 'introducing strange fellows to each other in hostile landscapes...without recourse to standard drawing and painting practice."
 Moving to Paris for a time, he was influenced by Dada and Surrealism, and also encountered the latest American publications brought over by servicemen.
 Even in his prints and sculptures, collage was central to Paolozzi's creations throughout his career.
 Paolozzi's collages would become important examples for later Pop Art throughout the world and postmodern explorations of consumer culture.

-Printed papers on paper - Tate Modern, London
+Printed papers on paper - Collection of the Tate, United Kingdom

 Blue Nude II

 This découpage depicts a nude, her legs intertwined, her right arm curved around her head, and her left arm relaxed, hanging down to her side.
 The intense blue gouache of the painted, cut-out shapes creates a sense of weight, so the silhouette seems like a relief carved out of color.
 Matisse described the correlation of color and volume by saying, "To cut to the quick in color reminds me of the direct cutting of sculptors."
 The technique reflects Matisse's lifelong preoccupations with line and color, as he said, "My choice of colors...is based on observation, on feeling, on the very nature of each experience.
 I... merely try to find a color that will fit my sensation," and "my line drawing is the purest and most direct translation of my emotion."